 It seems we can lose almost anything else, but without the phone apparently, we are completely lost.

 Then, the other day I heard, “We aren’t able to cook dinner because the microwave oven is broken.”

 How did we manage in the days before we had such devices?
 I know my grandmother used to have a wood stove and cooked everything, from bread to a roast to make a cup of tea.

 I don’t think I ever had a cup of coffee at her house, but I have a lot of memories of some amazing food.
 No such thing as electric kitchen appliances, or a microwave oven, not in that house.

 We had the same experience ourselves when one of the fridge/freezer units broke down, and severely restricted what we could cook and store, especially the freezer.

 And perhaps that’s the problem.
 We take so many things for granted and live a life that is centered around convenience.

 What would happen if those conveniences were taken away?

-Certainly, for me, I know, what it’s like to lose the use of a kitchen appliance and having to improvise, but I’m not sure how we would react if we had a real catastrophe.
+Certainly, for me, I know what it’s like to lose an important piece of equipment and having to improvise, but I’m not sure how we would react if we had a real catastrophe.

 Let’s hope it never happens.